This is the multi-page printable view of this section. Click here to print.

 API

 Anchore Enterprise is an API-first system.
 All functions available in the UI and AnchoreCTL are constructed from the same APIs directly available to users.
-The complete API is a combination of OpenAPI-specified REST-like APIs and a reporting-specific GraphQL API.
+The APIs are a combination of a OpenAPI-specified REST-like API and a reporting-specific GraphQL API.

 GraphQL API

-The GraphQL API is intended for reporting functions and aggregating data from all resources in an Anchore account.
+The GraphQL API is intended for reporting functions and aggregating data from all resources in an Anchore account and does not provide the same functionality as the REST API.
 The data that the GraphQL API operates on is updated differently than the data in the REST API and thus may have an update lag between when changes are visible via the REST API and when that data flows into functionality covered by the GraphQL API.

 Authentication

-Any API exposed on a network should be protected at the channels level using TLS.
-Regardless of the authentication scheme, transport security ensure resistance to replay attacks and other forms of request and credential abuse and should always be used.
+Both the REST and GraphQL APIs are exposed on a network and should be protected at the channel level using TLS.
+Regardless of the authentication scheme, transport security ensures resistance to replay attacks and other forms of request and credential abuse and should always be used.

 1. HTTP Basic